 Enter New Life

-Because of original sin, the biology of humanity is tarnished with a natural aversion from God’s will.
+Original sin tarnished the biology of humanity.
 Humans naturally seek their own will over the Will of the Father.
-Through the waters of Baptism, people cleansed of original sin and enter into the door of the sacramental life of the Church.
+Through the waters of Baptism original sin is destroyed.
+One enters into sacramental life of the Church.

-While Jesus did not require rebirth into the sacramental life of grace, he was baptized by John in the Jordan River to fulfill the Old Testament, prefigure his Death and Resurrection, and be a model for God’s faithful.
+Jesus didn’t require rebirth into the sacramental life of grace.
+John baptized Christ in fulfillment of the Old Testament.
+Christ’s baptism also prefigured his Death and Resurrection.
+He modeled the sacramental life in allowing himself to be baptized.
 German Catholic philosopher Josef Piper declared, “Adoption is the visible Gospel.”
-The graces received through the sacrament of Baptism truly brings good news as we become adopted children of God!
+The graces received via Baptism bring new life.
+Baptized Christians become adopted children of God!